telerik/fiddler-core-docs/getting-started/telerik-nuget-server.md

 ![](images/nuget-server/nuget-vs-add-packages.png)

 >tip You will need to autheticate when usiong the Telerik NuGet server.
-The recommended approach is to [generate and use a Telerik NuGet key({%slug telerik-nuget-sso%})].
+The recommended approach is to [generate and use a Telerik NuGet key]({%slug telerik-nuget-sso%}).

 ## Troubleshooting